-It really is just an adorably cute little town, like an idealised version of a French country village from fifty years ago.
+It really is just an adorably cute little town, like an idealized version of a French country village from fifty years ago.

 A beautiful stone church marked the entrance to the main part of town.
 Older local men hung out in groups in the peaceful main square, shooting the breeze, their laughter carried on the wind.

-Creperies, ice cream parlours, boulangeries – the epitome of a french seaside town, but with palm trees and tropical flowers.
+Creperies, ice cream parlors, boulangeries – the epitome of a French seaside town, but with palm trees and tropical flowers.